This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A weak immune system, diabetes, or obesity

-- Athlete's foot or a lack of circulation in his legs
+- Athlete's foot or a lack of circulation in the legs

 - Rashes, such as eczema, that cause itching and breaks in the skin